 There are two quite different, yet compelling, reasons for studying the impact of capacity measurements on organizations.
-In a purely economic sense, that firms which ceteris paribus makes best use of its resources can be expected to outperform its competitors (Alchian and Demsetz, 1972).
-Since capacity measurements help identify the relative degree of productive versus nonproductive utilization of a value to practitioners and academics interested in economic optimization.
+In a purely economic sense, that firms which ceteris paribus make best use of their resources can be expected to outperform its competitors (Alchian and Demsetz, 1972).
+Since capacity measurements help identify the relative degree of productive versus nonproductive utilization this knowledge should be of great value to practitioners and academics interested in economic optimization.

-A second and perhaps more compelling reason, for being interested in capacity measurement arises from the potential structuration effects of such metrics.
-Capacity metrics create a unique "coding" of the time-space dimensions of an organization's productive capability.
-They create an "analytical and useful space" for calculating, evaluating and comparing performance across multiple machines, systems, or activities (DeBruine and Sopariwala, 1994; McNair and Vangermeersch, 1998), making capacity a visible, and hence actionable, construct (Burchell, Clubb, Hopwood and Hughes, 1980).
+A second and perhaps more compelling reason for being interested in capacity measurement arises from the potential structural effects of capacity measurement metrics.
+Capacity metrics create a unique "coding" of the timespace dimensions of an organization's productive capability.
+They create an "analytical and useful space" for calculating, evaluating and comparing performance across multiple machines, systems, or activities (DeBruine and Sopariwala, 1994; McNair and Vangermeersch, 1998), making capacity a visible, and hence actionable, construct (Burchell, et al., 1980).

 Capacity can be viewed as a measurement of the value-creating ability of a machine or system (McNair and Vangermeersch, 1998).
 But, how much of this potential resides in any one machine, any one system?
-It is this issue-the difficulty in defining and measuring the productive limits of a machine or system-that remains at the heart of debate about capacity analysis and management.1 Yet, little attention has been paid to the impact of various assumptions about this productive potential on the nature and informativeness of capacity cost management systems (DeBruine and Sopariwala, 1994; Brierley, Cowton and Drury, 2001).
-Specifically, to date little research has been undertaken to question the basic nature of capacity measurement.
-Without this basic examination of the implications of various definitions of an asset's productive limits (e.g., its base capacity measure), the choice of one method over another remains one of opinion and preference rather than analytical or economic fact.
+It is this issue-the difficulty in defining and measuring the productive limits of a machine or system-that remains at the heart of debate about capacity analysis and management.1 When measuring the limit of capacity Debruine and Sopariwala, 1994, used a practical capacity measure based on the capacity the firm expected to activate, however in a later paper Sopariwala (1998) recommends using "maximum available capacity" (p.
+34).
+There is considerable agreement in the existing management accounting literature that it is important to consider theoretical or practical capacity when making strategic and operating decisions (e.g., Cooper and Kaplan 1992; McNair and Vangermeersch 1998).
+Yet, less attention has been paid to the impact of various assumptions about this productive potential on the nature and informativeness of capacity cost management systems (DeBruine and Sopariwala, 1994; Brierley, et al., 2001).
+Without this examination it is unclear what exactly are the implications of various definitions of an asset's productive limits (e.g., its base capacity measure), and the choice of one method over another remains one of opinion and preference rather than analytically grounded.